Darcy's law of yield stress fluids on a treelike network: B. KPP equation

-The problem of a directed polymer on the Bethe lattice can be studied using the formalism of the discrete KPP equation (see \cite{Derrida1988,Brunet2011} for the original literature).
-A Bethe lattice of $t$ levels has $2^{t-1}$ distinct paths.
-We denote a path by $\mathcal{P}$ and ensemble of paths by $\mathbf{B}_t$.
-Each path $\mathcal{P}$ has an associated energy given by the sum of the thresholds along the path:
+The problem of a directed polymer on the Cayley tree can be studied using the formalism of the discrete KPP equation (see \cite{Derrida1988,Brunet2011} for the original literature).
+A binary Cayley tree of $t+1$ levels has $2^{t}$ distinct paths denoted by $\alpha$.
+It can be constructed by considering two independent trees with $t$ levels and joining them together by adding a bond with threshold $\tau$.
+This hierarchical structure can be exploited when we want to study functions of the energies with a multiplicative form